-DONALD R. CALDWELL (65) Mr. Caldwell has served on Quaker's Board since 1997 and is the Chairman of the Executive Committee.
-He is Chairman and Chief Executive Officer of Cross Atlantic Capital Partners, Inc., a venture capital management company.
-Previously, he was President and Chief Operating Officer of Safeguard Scientifics, Inc., a holding company with investments in the growth-stage technology and life sciences businesses.
-He currently serves on multiple public company boards.
-He has experience in accounting/finance, financial reporting, risk assessment, strategic planning and corporate development.
-Mr. Caldwell's specific business and board service experience are listed below:
+Mr. Anderson has served on Quaker's Board since 1992.
+He is Chief Executive Officer of a group of minority-owned companies supplying parts to the automotive industry and services to a variety of industries, including automotive, aerospace, defense, construction, mining and off-road vehicles.
+He also currently serves as a director on multiple public company boards in diverse industries.
+He has experience in accounting/finance, financial reporting, risk assessment, governance, strategic planning, corporate development and manufacturing in these CEO roles.
+Mr. Anderson's specific business and board service experience are listed below: